-Diphtheria is caused by a bacterial infection that is now rare in developed countries.
+Diphtheria is caused by a bacterial infection that is now rare in countries where immunization is widespread.

 The diagnosis is based on symptoms, particularly a sore throat and the pseudomembrane, and the results of a culture.